Do Pets Help With Depression?

 - Can cause allergies

 These compact little sweeties make lovely companions for those with depression.
-Their fur is super soft, so patting them and generally hanging out with these small animals is extremely calming and good for improving mood.
+Getting the correct outdoor rabbit hutch is important to keep them happy and healthy for longer.
+Their fur is super soft, so patting them and generally hanging out with these small animals is extremely calming and good for improving mood

 - Extremely quiet and calm